haydenbleasel/ultracite/README.md

 <hr />

+## Overview

 Harmony is an ESLint config for modern TypeScript apps.
 It's designed to be used with [Prettier](https://prettier.io/) and [Stylelint](https://stylelint.io/).
 It is incredibly opinionated and strict, enforcing the maximum amount of type safety and code quality through ESLint rules and TypeScript compiler options.
 It is designed for [Next.js](https://nextjs.org/) apps, but can be used with any TypeScript project, such as [React Native](https://reactnative.dev/) or [Node.js](https://nodejs.org/).

+Harmony is designed to be used with [VS Code](https://code.visualstudio.com/), and includes a `.vscode/settings.json` file that enables full formatting on save.

+## Features

 By default, Harmony combines with pre-defined rulesets for [ESLint](https://eslint.org/), as well as: